ljdursi/computecanadian/discussion-paper/03_prologue.md

 It was a little surprising how quickly the work had gone.
-She had joined Prof. Reeve’s group bringing experimental and data-analysis expertise, but extending the work through comparison to simulations had required developing new skills, and she couldn’t lean on her new colleagues for much help: as someone who had analyzed quite-large experimental datasets during grad school abroad, she *was* the local computational expert in the growing experimental group.
+She had joined Prof. Reeve’s group bringing experimental and data-analysis expertise, but extending the work through comparison to simulations had required developing new skills and she couldn’t lean on her new colleagues for much help: as someone who had analyzed quite-large experimental datasets during grad school abroad, she *was* the local computational expert in the growing experimental group.